 I’m Brian Casey.
 I was raised in a fairly normal home with good parents and two reasonable younger sisters (as sisters go).
 My dad often worked a second job, and my mom was primarily a mom and homemaker.
 I played organized baseball and some basketball and tennis, traveled a lot in cars, and had what I needed.
 I was a decent kid who made very good grades, but I had some very rough years when I was 13-15.

 Vocationally, I’m a musician.
 More specifically, a conductor.
-But I was more of a generalist until the last 10 years or so: I have experience with choirs but have a mediocre voice; I play horn in bands, orchestras, and chamber groups; and I arrange and compose.
+But I was more of a generalist until the last 15 years or so: I have experience with choirs but have a mediocre voice; I play horn in bands, orchestras, and chamber groups; and I arrange and compose.
 I’ve written more than 100 Christian hymns and songs and have arranged nearly 300 more; my present focus of brass and mixed instrumental works make up most of the rest of my portfolio.
 I think only about 2% of the pop music “artists” out there are genuinely artistic, and I think the Beatles, Barbra Streisand, Britney, Eminem, and Elvis are all overrated.
-Linda Ronstadt, Kansas, Billy Joel, Mariah Carey, Michael Card, and Michael W. Smith, however, had/have talent.
+Linda Ronstadt, Kansas, Billy Joel, Mariah Carey, Michael Card, and Michael W. Smith, however, had/have more talent.
 (Elton John and Michael Jackson and maybe Madonna might had/have talent, but their personas or personal habits were so repulsive that I could never watch or listen long enough to find out.)

 - a non-charismatic who is trying, in the face of a lot of charlatans and marketing muck, to believe that God still can

 My sometimes-offbeat or groan-inducing humor may be obscured by a recurring, stressed feeling of time constraint … which in turn may lead to expressed annoyance with helmet and no-cell phone laws and over-taxation and misplaced apostrophes and the overabundance of handicap parking spaces.

 I’ve had a lovers’ quarrel (read: conflicted feelings of affection and frustration) going with the people of my basic religious heritage for most of my adult life.
 I persist in valuing the CofC and in cherishing many of her historically held ideals (if not all of her de facto practices), but my practical direction is often somewhat different.
 Some of this difference is my choice, and some of it seems to be choosing me.